FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 Titles chapters and sections are used to help the user find his or her way through your work.
 The following commands are available in the article class: section, subsection, subsubsection,  paragraph and sub paragraph.
 The default behavior is to use numbered sections.
-We can use un-numbered sections appending
-* to section command.
-If you want to split your document without influencing the section or chapter numbering use the part command.
+We can use un-numbered sections by appending * to section command.
+If you want to split your document without influencing the section or chapter numbering, use the part command.

 ..
 L13